 (d) to cooperate closely with the ESRB, in particular by providing the ESRB with the necessary information for the achievement of its tasks and by ensuring a proper follow up to the warnings and recommendations of the ESRB;

-(e) to organise and conduct reviews, with the support of national competent authorities, of competent authorities, and, in that context, to issue recommendations addressed to those competent authorities and to identify best practices and in that context to issue guidelines with a view to strengthening consistency in supervisory outcomes; (13 Balz, Berès, 378 Berès et al > )
+(e) to organise and conduct reviews, with the support of national competent authorities, of competent authorities, and, in that context, to issue recommendations addressed to those competent authorities and to identify best practices and in that context to issue guidelines with a view to strengthening consistency in supervisory outcomes; (13 Balz, Berès, 378 Berès et al > applies to Art.
+1, 2 & 3)

-(f) to monitor and assess market developments in the area of its competence including where relevant, developments relating to trends in credit, in particular, to households and SMEs and in innovative financial services;
+(f) to monitor and assess market developments in the area of its competence including where relevant, developments relating to trends in credit, in particular, to households and SMEs and in innovative financial services and developments relating to trends in environmental, social and governance related factors; (366 Pietikainen, 379 Giegold > applies to Art.
+1, 2 & 3);

+(f a) to lead, together with competent authorities, benchmarking exercises on internal model outcomes with a view to analysing the range of variability of risk parameters as well as their predictive capacity, and, in that context, to issue regulatory technical standards, guidelines and reports; (381 Cornillet et al > applies only to Art.
+1)

-(g) to undertake market analyses to inform the discharge of the Authority’s functions; (14 Balz, Berès > )
+(g) to undertake market analyses to inform the discharge of the Authority’s functions; (14 Balz, Berès > applies to Art.
+1, 2 & 3)

-(h) to foster, where relevant, depositor, consumer and investor protection, in particular with regards to short-comings in a cross-border context and taking related risks into account; (382 Berès et al, 383 Giegold, 384 Balz, > )
+(h) to foster, where relevant, depositor, consumer and investor protection, in particular with regards to short-comings in a cross-border context and taking related risks into account; (382 Berès et al, 383 Giegold, 384 Balz, > applies to Art.
+1, 2 & 3)

 (i) to promote the consistent and coherent functioning of colleges of supervisors, the monitoring, assessment and measurement of systemic risk, the development and coordination of recovery and resolution plans, providing a high level of protection to depositors and investors throughout the Union and developing methods for the resolution of failing financial institutions and an assessment of the need for appropriate financing instruments, with a view to fostering cooperation between competent authorities involved in the management of crisis concerning cross-border institutions that have the potential to pose a systemic risk, in accordance with Articles 21 to 26;

 (ia) to coordinate enforcement activities among competent authorities; (387, 877 Klinz et al, > applies to Art.
 2 & 3)

+(ia) to contribute to the establishment of a common EU financial data strategy; (985 Klinz et al > applies to Art.
+1, 2 & 3)

 (j) to fulfil any other specific tasks set out in this Regulation or in other legislative acts;